-A Davy Crockett and the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Homeschool Families
+A Davy Crockett & the Alamo U.S. History: Westward Expansion Family-Style Unit Study for Morning Time or Family School

-This Davy Crockett and the Alamo U.S. History: Westward Expansion Secondary unit study is generally for students working at middle to high-school levels.
+This Davy Crockett & the Alamo U.S. History: Westward Expansion Unit Study is generally for students working at middle to high-school levels.

-This Davy and the Alamo unit study uses Living Books and hands-on activities and lessons to teach Science, Technology, Engineering, Practical and Fine Arts, and Math (STEAM) along with English Language Arts, History, Poetry, and Folktales.
+This Davy Crockett & the Alamo unit study uses Living Books and hands-on activities and lessons to teach Science, Technology, Engineering, Practical and Fine Arts, and Math (STEAM) along with English Language Arts, History, Poetry, and Folktales.

 Some links in this post may be affiliate links.
 This means that if you click on them, I may make a tiny commission, at no extra cost to you.